-- 113. There are a variety of ways that a partnership may change for example transition from a sub-contractual partnership to a validated partnership.
-Where substantive changes are being made providers will need to consider many of the same issues as if a partnership were ending.
-Whatever the circumstances of the change to the partnership it is important that students' ability to raise complaints and appeals is not negatively impacted and providers should communicate any transitional arrangements for these processes clearly. - 114.
-Partnerships may cease when both partners decide to end the arrangement.
-Where the ending of a partnership is planned this may be after all cohorts have completed their studies.
-It is good practice to consider what arrangements may be necessary to support students who may not finish with their cohort, for example, students who have taken a period away from study due to health reasons. - 115.
+- 109. Partnerships may cease when both partners decide to end the arrangement.
+Where the ending of a partnership is planned this will usually be after all cohorts have completed their studies.
+It is good practice to consider what arrangements may be necessary to support students who may not finish with their cohort, for example, students who have taken a period away from study due to health reasons. - 110.
 Under consumer legislation, students must be given any material information about the course they are applying for before they apply.
 If a provider has made changes before an offer has been made, these changes should be brought to the student's attention when the provider makes an offer so that the student can make an informed choice about the offer.
-If the provider anticipates, when it is making the offer, that partnership arrangements might change after the student accepts the offer, then the provider must tell students what could change, when and how, so that the student can agree to this.

-- 116. When a partnership is coming to an end, providers should explain to students clearly what is happening and when.
+If the provider anticipates, when it is making the offer, that partnership arrangements might change after the student accepts the offer, then the provider must tell students what could change, when and how, so that the student can agree to this. - 111.
+When a partnership is coming to an end, providers should explain to students clearly what is happening and when.
 It is good practice for providers to coordinate this communication, so that it is clear, consistent and is not overwhelming.
 Some students will be more engaged than others and easier to reach, and so different methods and styles of communication will be needed.
 Sensitivity may also be needed around the timing of important communications.
-It's important to keep records of communications so that they are available if a student later complains. - 117.
+It's important to keep records of communications so that they are available if a student later complains. - 112.
 It is good practice to ensure that mechanisms to operate complaints, appeals and other internal processes continue to exist for a period after the delivery of teaching, learning and research activities has ended for students.
 Opportunities for students to raise concerns about something that happened when a partnership arrangement was in place should not be unreasonably curtailed by the end of that agreement.
-Where the end of the partnership arrangement is likely to affect how a provider can respond to or address students' concerns, it is good practice to explain this to the students concerned. - 118.
-Whenever partnerships come to an end, it is good practice to identify any complaints, appeals or other internal processes already underway in respect of students on affected courses.
+Where the end of the partnership arrangement is likely to affect how a provider can respond to or address students' concerns, it is good practice to explain this to the students concerned.

+- 113. Whenever partnerships come to an end, it is good practice to identify any complaints, appeals or other internal processes already underway in respect of students on affected courses.
 It may be appropriate to expedite these matters so that students can be given an outcome of the process.
-Providers should consider prioritising any disciplinary or fitness to practise procedures, so that students are not unfairly disadvantaged in their further studies and careers by the existence of an incomplete investigation. - 119.
+Providers should consider prioritising any disciplinary or fitness to practise procedures, so that students are not unfairly disadvantaged in their further studies and careers by the existence of an incomplete investigation. - 114.
 It is important to make arrangements for the retention of relevant student records, so that student matters raised within a reasonable timeframe after the end of the partnership can be investigated effectively.
 It is also good practice to tell students what information is being retained.
 For example, students may need to understand what will happen to a portfolio of work, or how they can seek a reference, confirmation of their academic attainment, or financial status in the future.